nicopujia/website/README.md

 pelican -lr
 ```

-You should now be able to see the website running at <http://127.0.0.1:8000>, and your changes should automatically be updated after pressing F5.
+You should now be able to see the website running at <http://127.0.0.1:8000>, and your changes should automatically be updated after reloading the page.

 ### Deployment